 No medicine will correct a chordee or hypospadias, and the child will not outgrow these conditions.
-Surgery is recommended and is almost always successful when performed by an experienced pediatric urologist.
+Surgery may be recommended and surgical outcomes are improved when performed by an experienced pediatric urologist.

 - To bring the urethral opening to the tip of the penis to allow a controlled stream of urine while standing

-At birth, your child will not be able to undergo a circumcision because the foreskin may need to be used for the surgical repair.
-Doctors prefer to perform the hypospadias surgery between 6 -24 months of age.
+At birth, it is not recommended your child undergo a circumcision because the foreskin may need to be used for the surgical repair.
+A pediatric urologist may recommend hypospadias surgery between 6-24 months of age.
 However, the surgery can be done at a later age.

 The surgery is usually done on an outpatient basis.
-This repair may need to be done in multiple stages.
-Most hypospadias surgeries create a penis that functions well and looks very near normal.
+In more severe forms of hypospadias surgical repair may need to be done in multiple stages.
+Most hypospadias surgeries may create a penis that functions well for urinary and sexual purposes.

 Surgery for Hypospadias